Georgia Southern University mapped out & launched more than 50 co curricular learning pathways through Modern Campus Involve within just a few months.

 Campus Labs, the student engagement platform that GSU had tried for several years, wasn’t meeting their needs.
 Data was minimal and its tools weren’t suitable for inter-departmental collaboration.
 Basically, Campus Labs functioned like a student affairs involvement tool, and GSU needed a university-wide student success platform.

 “Campus Labs was prominently used by student affairs, and many other offices didn’t view the platform very favorably or were able to be connected to it.
 We really needed something that the campus community as a whole could actively utilize.
 We wanted academic affairs and other management areas across the university to be excited about it too so that we could all be more collaborative and more intentional about what Georgia Southern is laser-focused on: student success and engagement ” — Dr. Ken Gassiot

 Integrate opportunities throughout the institution into one robust platform, empowering students to design their own custom co-curricular learning experiences

 Clear learning pathways

-Once GSU switched to Presence, they were immediately able to improve student engagement!
-They leveraged Presence’s Experiences tool to design learning outcomes, activities, and reflections — all hosted in their easy-to-use mobile branded portal, which they named Eagle Engage.
+Once GSU switched to Involve, they were immediately able to improve student engagement!
+They leveraged Involve’s Experiences tool to design learning outcomes, activities, and reflections — all hosted in their easy-to-use mobile branded portal, which they named Eagle Engage.